DM-Lab-UvA/MinCompSpin/README.md

 The most likely basis for the optimal factorisation can be found with this package using one of the “best basis”  search algorithms:
  - exhaustive search  (recommended up to $n=12$ variables max for quick runs; For $q=2$, running it for $n=20-25$ variable will of the order of a week);
  - exhaustive search among basis elements up to a fixed order $k$;
- - iterative search (computational time similar to fixed order $k$, but will explore basis elements of higher order via an iterative search). **Note** This algorithm has been verfied on a small toy system but has not been formally tested on a real-world dataset.
+ - iterative search (computational time similar to fixed order $k$, but will explore basis elements of higher order via an iterative search). **Note** This algorithm has been verified on a small toy system but has not been formally tested on a real-world dataset.

 Within a given basis, the optimal factorisation can be found using one of the “best MCM” search algorithms: